-The unit is equipped with a refrigerant leak detection system for safety.

-To be effective, the unit MUST be electrically powered at all times after installation, except for short service periods.
+This unit is equipped with electrically powered safety measures, such as a refrigerant leak detector.
+In order to be effective, the unit must be electrically powered at all times after installation, except for short service periods.

-• NEVER touch the internal parts of the controller.

-Do NOT remove the front panel.
+- NEVER touch the internal parts of the controller. - Do NOT remove the front panel.
 Some parts inside are dangerous to touch and appliance problems may happen.
 For checking and adjusting the internal parts, contact your dealer.